Why novelty, scale, and time compression fail together

 All three factors compete for the same resource: observation time.
 Novelty needs it to build playbooks.
 Scale needs it to surface correlated failures incrementally.
 Time compression is what takes it away.
 When all three are present, the observation budget is already spent before the project starts producing the understanding it needs.

 The failure emerges late.
 A component that handled ten instances fine starts dropping connections at a thousand.
-A retry mechanism that looked correct in testing creates a retry storm across the full deployment.
+A thundering herd that never appeared in testing forms the first time, every instance retries at once.
 Debugging requires operational understanding of the system's behavior at scale.
 That understanding only comes from running the system at scale, which the project hasn't had time to do.

 Two-factor projects can recover because the remaining safety margin absorbs surprises.
 Time lets you build the playbook novelty denied.
-Proven technology lets you predict behavior at scale.
+Proven technology lets you recognize failures rather than discover them.
 Reduced scale lets you contain failure while you learn.
-The margin is uncomfortable but it exists.
+The margin is uncomfortable, but it exists.
 When a three-factor project hits a problem, that margin is already gone.

 The three-factor filter

-Reject the proposal as structured and reduce to two.
+Reject the proposal as structured and reduce it to two.

 The filter is a rejection tool.
 The value is in what it kills early.
 Pick which two to keep.